 Regenerative Laser Therapy

 High Intensity Laser Therapy (HILT) allows for high power outputs of deep penetrating energy to be applied to injuries without the risk of damaging superficial tissues.
 The wavelength of the laser is optimized for specific tissue types to be treated, while also being minimally absorbed by water, melanin, and hemoglobin.
 This results in dilation of local vessels and the creation of new vessels, increased availability of growth factors and oxygen, and increases energy production of cells.
-Furthermore, this laser can recruit and direct certain stem cells to orchestrate healing, which is especially in important in chronic injury and the reduction of scar tissue.
+Furthermore, this laser can recruit and direct certain stem cells to orchestrate healing, which is especially important in chronic injury and the reduction of scar tissue.
 The laser can be used in acute injury as well as incorporated in the management of chronic conditions.